openlegend/core-rules/core/SRD.md

 ## Battlefield Punisher - Slowed

 **Cost:** 3 points

-**Prerequisites**
+\
+**Prerequisites:**

 -   **Tier 1**:

-    -   Agility , or Might 5
+    -   Agility, or Might 5
     -   Battlefield Defender

-**Description**

-Not only are your battle reflexes uncanny, but you can deal slowing blows with your defensive strikes.
+**Description:** Not only are your battle reflexes uncanny, but you can deal slowing blows with your defensive strikes. \newline

-**Effect**

-If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Slowed bane.
+**Effect:** If you deal damage with a Defend action via the Battlefield Defender feat, you can automatically trigger the Slowed bane.
 If the attack hits and the target has already moved more than 2 squares, the remainder of their movement is cancelled until the start of their next turn.